Kentish apple & cheese pie

 Method

 Preheat the oven to 200C.
 Squeeze the lemon juice into a large bowl.
-Peel and core the apples and then slice or chop as you like, it doesn’t need to be dainty.
+Peel and core the apples, then slice or chop them – it doesn’t need to be dainty.
 Roll the apple slices around in the lemon juice as you go along, to prevent them from discolouring.

-Now layer half the apple slices into the pie dish and then sprinkle with half of the sugar and a good grating of nutmeg.
+Layer half the apple slices into a 22cm-ish pie dish, then sprinkle with half the sugar and a good grating of nutmeg.
 I put a pie funnel into my dish at this point, it holds the pastry up and allows the steam to escape, giving better pastry every time.
 I also love to see a little blackbird’s head poking out of the crust.

-Layer over the rest of the apples and the remaining sugar if your apples are very tart (they will sweeten as they bake).
+Layer over the rest of the apples and the remaining sugar.

-Slice the cheese finely and cover the apples with a layer of cheese.
-Now roll out your pastry and cut a small cross in the middle if you have a pie funnel.
-Lift the pastry onto the pie using a rolling pin, don’t worry about any cracks, a few pastry leaves seem appropriate in any case, and will cover a multitude of sins.
+Slice the Gorwydd Caerphilly finely and cover the apples with a layer of cheese.
+Now roll out your pastry (cut a small cross in the middle if you have a pie funnel).
+Lift the pastry onto the pie using a rolling pin, and don’t worry about any cracks, as a few pastry leaves seem appropriate in any case and will cover a multitude of sins.

 Press the pastry down onto the edge of the dish and trim away any excess.
-Decorate with leaves if you like and brush with milk.
+Decorate with more pastry leaves if you like and brush with milk.

 Bake for 30-40 mins until golden brown.
-Eat while hot (otherwise the cheese will firm up) with a good dollop of cream.
+Eat while hot, otherwise the cheese will firm up.
+Serve with a good dollop of cream.